bnourse/widgets/gcobpr/README.md

 NOTE: Right now the argument handling isn't very robust.
 If you give it two arguments it will try to execute everything.
 I don't THINK this can get you in too much trouble, but beware.

 ##Execution Details
-`gcobpr` will run the following commands in this order:
+`gcobpr new-branch "message for initial commit and pr description"` will run the following commands in this order:

 1. `git checkout -b new-branch`
 2. `git branch --set-upstream-to=origin/$(current_branch)`